lawrenceagles/nodejs-in-action/chapter29-callbacks-and-events/README.md

 #### [13 &mdash; Using callbacks and events together](./13-using-callbacks-and-events-together/)
 Illustrates how under some circumstances, using callbacks and events together can become a very powerful pattern.

-TODO exercises:
-+ example creating a memory leak by not unsubscribing, then fixing it unsubscribing
-+ example using `once` and setMaxListeners.